CanberraUAV/admin/quadcopter-workshops/quadcopter-workshop-1-0/preflight.rst

 * Turn on text-to-speech mode to get audio feedback of mode changes
 * Be aware of weather conditions.
 Particularly wind
 * Bring the quadcopter down if people are in the vicinity
-* If you think something is going wrong, bring the quacopter down immediately
+* If you think something is going wrong, bring the quadcopter down immediately
 * Check for damage after a heavy landing
 * Don't forget to DISARM the quadcopter immediately after landing